nicolaka/netshoot/README.md

 * **Network's Network Namespace:** If you want to troubleshoot a Docker network, you can enter the network's namespace using `nsenter`.
 This is explained in the `nsenter` section below.

+**Kubernetes**

-**Kubernetes:** If you want to spin up a throw away container for debugging.
+If you want to spin up a throw away container for debugging.

 `$ kubectl run --generator=run-pod/v1 tmp-shell --rm -i --tty --image nicolaka/netshoot -- /bin/bash`